 VCBR operates 24 hours a day, seven days a week and depend on a cadre of skilled and dedicated employees in a wide variety of classifications.
 Most provide direct care, security, or infrastructure support services.
-The workforce average age is 40 years old and work tenure is 4.6 years.
-The turnover rate is 34.45 percent for direct care and 8.8 percent for security positions.
-This is due in large part to the difficult nature of the work with this challenging population and existing facility capacity issues.
-In the next five years, 10.2 percent will be eligible to retire with unreduced benefits.
+The workforce average age is 40 years old and work tenure is 6 years.
+The turnover rate is 3% (although historically this has been higher).
+VCBR has implemented aggressive recruitment and retention strategies which have resulted in a more stable workforce.
+In the next five years, 9 percent will be eligible to retire with unreduced benefits.

 VCBR is building relationships with the local technical center, community colleges and other regional technical centers to help with acquiring employees.
 In addition, VCBR is working with managers to develop succession planning and create training for employees and future employees to meet the knowledge, skills and abilities of the positions needed to support the mission of VCBR and updating the Salary Administration Plan (SAP) to include exception recruitment and retention incentive options and creating a Recognition Program for current employees.
+VCBR has also contracted with an outside consultant in the development of a management/leadership training program for facility staff.